 The Initial Teacher Certification program is the largest program in the college, designed to prepare students for teaching positions in bilingual education, early childhood education, elementary education, English as a second language, secondary education, and special education.
-Support experiences also come from the Division of Psychology in Education and the Division of Educational Leadership and Policy Studies.
-The program is a blend of on-campus and schoolbased methods courses.
+The program is a blend of on-campus and school-based methods courses.
 All programs involve professional school-based internships with experienced teachers.
-For specific program descriptions, see "Degrees," page 192.
+For specific program descriptions, see "Degrees," page 195.